kosamad/the-meadow-project/README.md

 * Amend the reward codes the site is accepting.
 * Edit and delete products and their prices.
 * Delete user reviews (if malicious).
-* Add and edit product categories.
 * Track sales data to see which products are most popular and help with stock control.
-* Add a note to the site, e.g., information about Mother's Day bookings/delivery.
 * Add a blog post to the site.
 * Control stock.
 * Receive emails from users who contact the business via the contact form(s)